SSDBM/2021/index.md

 ## Announcements

 - The submission deadline has been extended to March 10, 2020.
 - The best paper award will be sponsored by [MDPI's Information Journal](https://www.mdpi.com/journal/information).
+- Austrian is our official carrier, offering 15% off of fares.
+More info at [Travel Info](travel).

 ## Conference Officers